corinacondurachi/FMI/AI/readme.md

 ### 3. Missionaries and cannibals problem
 In the missionaries and cannibals problem, N missionaries and N cannibals must cross a river using a boat which can carry at most M people, under the constraint that, for both banks, if there are missionaries present on the bank, they cannot be outnumbered by cannibals (if they were, the cannibals would eat the missionaries).
 The boat cannot cross the river by itself with no people on board.

+### 4. Searching for a way from a source to a destination
+We are given a set of names and we have to send a ticket from a source to a destination considering some limitations such as blank spaces.